 More challenging to readers is a haunting passage toward the end, when Sabbath recollects visiting his mistress, Drenka Balich, before she died.
 (The character was based on one of Roth’s longtime lovers.)
 Together, they remember, with transcendent wonder, the joy of having once pissed on each other.
 It is, in a sense, classic Roth—the idea of sex as freedom and transgression, but also of sex as protest.
 In Sabbath’s Theater, it becomes a protest against mortality itself.

 Drenka’s death leaves Sabbath grief-stricken and feeling ready to die, but what’s noteworthy is that Sabbath lived as Portnoy, a New York City political staffer, wanted to but couldn’t dare allow: in Freudian terms, to fully release the id and abandon the ego or superego.
 As William Blake wrote, “The road of excess leads to the palace of wisdom.”
-Maybe not for Roth’s characters, but perhaps for Roth himself.
+Maybe not for Roth’s characters, or even Roth the man, but perhaps for Roth the writer.

 Sabbath’s Theater won the National Book Award—37 years after Roth won it for Goodbye, Columbus—and his next three books, his “American Trilogy,” would all earn major prizes, including the Pulitzer for American Pastoral and the PEN/Faulkner Award for The Human Stain.